 It has already been decided that a Fund Developer is to be hired.

-The Next Steps document was created in one afternoon.
-Will be presented again at M&F call on September 19th.
-The revised document will be sent to GOMA Board with the GOMA Board being recognized as “sub-set” of Councilors.
+The Next Steps document was created in coordination with the Secretariat.
+It will be presented again at M&F call on September 19th.
+If changes need to be made, a revised document will be sent to GOMA Board with the GOMA Board being recognized as “sub-set” of Councilors.

 The Next Steps will continue and is a work in Progress

-Current Contract with David is for one month.
+Current Contract with David Keeleyends September 30, 2013.
 He is working on Restoration efforts.

-Discussion to define Steps #1-fall new grant writing and Step #2-RFQ for Fund Development to assist with “to be announced”.
+Discussion was held to define Steps #2-fall grant writing needs and Step #i-RFQ for Fund Development

 Rob did not recommend separating the fund development work to several people.
 He felt that would not be good use of the $27,000 of funds available.
 Rob also commented that grant writing be included as an immediate need along with Fund development position and Endowment.

 Since the timeline is short, there will be no time to go back.
-Focus on “priority of projects”
+Focus on “priority projects”

 Committee Members could also assist with the efforts